Change Your Image

 16. Characters Featured in Empire and Premiere's Best Characters List

-Imagine that you have one day on a small island, real or, because we're talking about poetry, metaphorical, and you are given one movie to watch and one poem by Emily Dickinson to read: Which movie, from the list below, and thematically related poem, would you choose?
+To celebrate this new, acclaimed film: Imagine that you are stranded on an island, literal or, because we're talking about poetry, metaphorical, and you are given only two representatives of arts and entertainment: one poem by Emily Dickinson and one film.
+Which movie, from the list below, and thematically related Dickinson poem, would you choose?

 Who Killed the Electric Car?
 (2006)